 A creative entrepreneur may be able to find a foothold in innovating for brand experiences and more.

 Federal Business Opportunities

-This might sound surprising in the age of corporate giants, but where possible, the U.S. government supports small businesses by contracting work out to local independents.
+The U.S. government supports small businesses by contracting work out.
 This means there are always opportunities for the "little guy" to get their foot in the door with the federal government.
 You can view a forecast of contracting opportunities here.

 Meanwhile, common federal business opportunities include:

-Security is, understandably, of extreme importance in government buildings.
+Security is important for government buildings.
 While this will include security measures like cameras and alarms, security personnel are often employed in order to screen visitors and patrol the interior and exterior of buildings at off-hours.